-In addition to their ingeneously designed leaves, chaparral shrubs have deeply probing roots that serve to hold shrubs in place and find sources of deeply hidden water.
+In addition to their ingeniously designed leaves, chaparral shrubs have deeply probing roots that serve to hold shrubs in place and find sources of deeply hidden water.
 Roots may also carry on chemical warfare with neighboring shrubs to prevent invasion into their own root zone.
-Chaparral pea (Pickeringia montana) an ceanothuses have tiny knobs on their roots that house nigrogen-fixing bacteria.
+Chaparral pea (Pickeringia montana) and ceanothuses have tiny knobs on their roots that house nitrogen-fixing bacteria.
 As a result, such shrubs can move onto nutrient-poor soils; when they die they may pave the way for other shrubs to move in by releasing these nitrogenous compounds into the soil.

 Chaparral shrubs grow into nearly impenetrable canopies -- from head high to well over ten feet.
 The best way to pass through is to crawl beneath the branch canopy as small mammals do.
-Chaparral has been called the elfin forst in allusion to this dens but short forestlike growth pattern.
+Chaparral has been called the elfin forest in allusion to this dense but short forest-like growth pattern.